-Are you wanting to use traditional camp songs in your elementary music class but struggling to find music literacy and curriculum connections?
-Camp Songs can absolutely be an important tool for developing music literacy.
-Check out the ideas below which can turn fun and sometimes silly songs into real music learning experiences.
+Traditional camp songs can be an important tool for developing music literacy in the elementary music classroom.
+Take a peek at the ideas below which can turn fun and sometimes silly songs into real music learning experiences.

-But first, let’s talk about WHY you should integrate camp songs into your music curriculum.
+But first, let’s talk about WHY you should integrate camp songs into your elementary music curriculum.

 Why Use Camp Songs in Elementary Music

-There are LOTS of reasons to use traditional camp songs in elementary music classes.
+There are MANY reasons to use traditional camp songs in elementary music classes.

 - Many children are exposed to a lot of inappropriate media.
-Even many cartoons and television shows which are written for children often send the wrong messages.
+Even cartoons and television shows which are written for children often send negative messages.
 Choosing our literature carefully can help build character and show students how to have fun without being disrespectful or demeaning anyone.

 - Many of your students will probably never get the opportunity to go to summer camp.
 They may not learn these traditional songs elsewhere.
 Pass on the tradition.

-How to Integrate Camp Songs In Elementary Music Curriculum
+How to Integrate Camp Songs Into the Elementary Music Curriculum

-Even if a song has complex rhythms, it may be the perfect song for integrating simple rhythmic ostinato patterns.
+Even if a song has complex rhythms it still may be the perfect song for integrating simple rhythmic ostinato patterns.
 Rhythmic ostinati may be added to any song.
-And, you can tailor ostinato patterns to specific elements that your students are learning.
-Better yet, guide students to create their own rhythmic ostinati.
+And you can tailor ostinato patterns to specific elements that your students are learning.
+Better yet guide students to create their own rhythmic ostinato patterns.

-The simple chord progressions in many camp songs are perfect for beginning ukulele players.
-Adding ukulele adds to the “campfire” ambiance.
+The simple chord progressions in most camp songs are perfect for beginning ukulele players.
+Adding ukulele creates a “campfire” ambiance.
 You might even want to set up a faux campfire in your classroom to help create the camp vibe.

-Ostinato patterns and other performance tasks may be used as performance assessments as well.
-Music assessments that are naturally integrated into the flow of class are time-efficient, authentic, and valid.
+Ostinato patterns and other performance activities may be used as assessments as well.
+Music assessments that are naturally integrated into the flow of class save time.
+They are efficient, authentic, and valid.